priism-center/thinkCausal_dev/thinkCausal/inst/app/www/md/help.md

 You can move all the variables in your dataset by clicking "Move all covariates to include box".

-**After you have selected variables to include in the analysis click on the "Save variable selection & continue" button.
+**After you have selected variables to include in the analysis click on the "Save variable selection & continue" button**.

 <!--
 #### Group data